Cyril-777/AirBnB_clone/web_static/README.md

-Preview tool: use this tool http://htmlpreview.github.io/ and paste the index.html links to preview them
+Preview tool: use this tool http://htmlpreview.github.io/ and paste the index.html links to preview them (WARNING!: images in html files won't show up using this tool!)
+---
 W3C-Validator: use the command $./wc3validator.py [filename]

 # AirBnB Clone